 Skip to main content

-We’ve worked closely with the local community to hear about what they think and need for this part of the city.
-Here’s what the latest plans look like.
+We’ve worked closely with the local community to understand their needs and priorities for this part of the city.
+Here’s what the submitted plans look like.

 Artist’s impression showing what Temple Island could look like